Peter Hore, Ph.D.

 Dr. Roig's group focuses on the controlled and rational synthesis of inorganic and hybrid (inorganic-organic) nanoparticles and nanocomposites and the study of their structural-functional properties.
 Even more important to them are applications in the fields of nanomedicine and the information technology.
 In this invited talk, Anna will speak about their newest endeavour into cell-free therapy for neurorepair.
 They encapsulate full cell-secretomes into magnetic and fluorescent polymer capsules and observe their grafting into the brain.

-Anna's website can be seen here.
+Dr. Roig's website can be seen here.

 From a Famous or Not So Famous Place